Regenerative braking: Kinetic energy recovery systems

 Kinetic energy recovery systems (KERS) were used for the motor sport Formula One's 2009 season, and are under development for road vehicles.
 KERS was abandoned for the 2010 Formula One season, but re-introduced for the 2011 season.
 By 2013, all teams were using KERS with Marussia F1 starting use for the 2013 season.
 One of the main reasons that not all cars used KERS immediately is because it raises the car's center of gravity, and reduces the amount of ballast that is available to balance the car so that it is more predictable when turning.
 FIA rules also limit the exploitation of the system.
 The concept of transferring the vehicle's kinetic energy using flywheel energy storage was postulated by physicist Richard Feynman in the 1950s and is exemplified in such systems as the Zytek, Flybrid, Torotrak and Xtrac used in F1.
 Differential based systems also exist such as the Cambridge Passenger/Commercial Vehicle Kinetic Energy Recovery System (CPC-KERS).

 Xtrac and Flybrid are both licensees of Torotrak's technologies, which employ a small and sophisticated ancillary gearbox incorporating a continuously variable transmission (CVT).
 The CPC-KERS is similar as it also forms part of the driveline assembly.
 However, the whole mechanism including the flywheel sits entirely in the vehicle's hub (looking like a drum brake).
 In the CPC-KERS, a differential replaces the CVT and transfers torque between the flywheel, drive wheel and road wheel.

 Motor sports

 The first of these systems to be revealed was the Flybrid.
 This system weighs 24 kg and has an energy capacity of 400 kJ after allowing for internal losses.
 A maximum power boost of 60 kW for 6.67 seconds is available.
 The 240 mm diameter flywheel weighs 5.0 kg and revolves at up to 64,500 rpm.
 Maximum torque is 18 Nm (13.3 ftlbs).
 The system occupies a volume of 13 litres.

 Formula One

 Formula One have stated that they support responsible solutions to the world's environmental challenges, and the FIA allowed the use of 60 kW KERS in the regulations for the 2009 Formula One season.
 Teams began testing systems in 2008: energy can either be stored as mechanical energy (as in a flywheel) or as electrical energy (as in a battery or supercapacitor).

+Prior to the introduction of KERS, McLaren had already deployed an early regenerative braking system in their 1998 MP4/13 race car.
+This system didn't send power to the wheels directly, and instead used energy from the brakes to run auxiliary pumps on the engine to combat parasitic losses, resulting in an extra 30 to 40 horsepower for a limited period.